glisak/Rhetos-wiki/Home.md

 Recommended plugins:

-* [CommonConcepts](https://github.com/Rhetos/Rhetos/tree/master/CommonConcepts) contains basic concepts for building applications.
+* [CommonConcepts](https://github.com/Rhetos/Rhetos/tree/master/CommonConcepts) contains basic concepts for building applications, such as entities, validation and computations.
 * [ActiveDirectorySync](https://github.com/Rhetos/ActiveDirectorySync).
 Rhetos supports Windows Authentication by default.
 This package synchronizes Rhetos user roles with Active Directory, allowing user permissions to be defined by AD user groups.
-* [AspNetFormsAuth](https://github.com/Rhetos/AspNetFormsAuth), provides Forms Authentication to Rhetos server applications.
+* [AspNetFormsAuth](https://github.com/Rhetos/AspNetFormsAuth), provides Forms Authentication to the Rhetos applications.
-* [RestGenerator](https://github.com/Rhetos/RestGenerator) automatically generates RESTful web API for all entities and other readable or writable data structures that are defined in a Rhetos application.
+* [RestGenerator](https://github.com/Rhetos/RestGenerator) automatically generates RESTful JSON web API for all entities and other readable or writable data structures that are defined in a Rhetos application.
 Additionally allows executing actions and downloading reports.
 * [MvcModelGenerator](https://github.com/Rhetos/MvcModelGenerator) generates ASP.NET MVC model for all entities and other queryable data structures, for use in other web application when accessing the Rhetos server.
 * [ODataGenerator](https://github.com/Rhetos/ODataGenerator) generates OData interface (Open Data Protocol) for all entities and other queryable data structures that are defined in a Rhetos application.
 * [I18NFormatter](https://github.com/Rhetos/I18NFormatter), enables localization of Rhetos applications using [GetText / PO](http://en.wikipedia.org/wiki/Gettext) standard.